Why Observational Drawing Is a Designer’s Superpower – and a Confidence Builder

 • Practice is on your side!
 As is time.
 It takes far less time to improve your drawing skills than it does to improve your pattern cutting skills, knitting, sewing, crochet…all that technical clothes making prowess.
 Invest wisely ;-).
 What serves you most in the long term?
 15 minutes of drawing every day has a greater long term impact than 15 minutes of knitting.
 You can definitely fill a few pages in that time!

 Everything else to do with drawing – fine art skills, CAD skills – can be added once you get set with pencil and paper.
 There are some specialist books that can help with technical drawing and making the most of computer technology, but nothing beats the power and magic in your hands.
-I’ll share some book reviews next month, but for now – DRAW 🙂
+You can find them in my favourite fashion design books category, which has a wealth of resources on technical drawing, observational drawing and fashion design.
+But for now – DRAW 🙂

 A parting gift | Introducing Elinor Trier